📚 Zero Conditional (Type 0)

 ✏️ Zero Conditional Exercise

-- If you (mix) __________ blue and yellow, it (make) __________ green.
+1. If you (mix) blue and yellow, it (make) green.

-- Plants (die) __________ if they (not get) __________ enough sunlight.
+2. Plants (die) if they (not get) enough sunlight.

-- If a student (talk) __________ during the exam, the teacher (ask) __________ them to leave.
+3. If a student (talk) during the exam, the teacher (ask) them to leave.

-🔮 First Conditional (Type One)
+🔮 First Conditional (Type 1)

 We use the First Conditional to talk about possible future events or situations, and their likely outcomes.
 These are real possibilities based on current conditions.

-If/When + Present Simple, Will + Infinitive
+If / When + Present Simple, Will + Infinitive

 Examples: